AfricTivistes/charter-portal/news/2022-05-24-embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

   Democratic Governance Initiatives to engage with the African Governance Architecture "
 description: >-
-  We invite you to the unveiling of the first 4 successful teams selected under the grant Civic Tech and the African Governance Architecture (AGA).
+  We are glad to invite you to the unveiling of the first 4 successful teams selected under the grant Civic Tech and the African Governance Architecture (AGA).

   The organisations will be empowered to use civic technology to strengthen citizens’ as well as civil society's engagement with national and continental decision-makers.